retifrav/scraps/README.md

 # Scratches

-Just a bunch of notes I'm gathering while solving various issues in development and administration.
+Just a bunch of notes I'm gathering while solving various issues in development/administration (and life).